HumanSignal/label-studio/docs/source/guide/api_migrate.md

 ## Export data

 The export endpoint has changed, and so have the available options for that endpoint and the response parameters.
+Rather than list all completions for a specific project, use the new export endpoint to see all the task and annotation details for a project.

 ### Updated export endpoint
 To export annotations from Label Studio Enterprise, you must call a new endpoint.

-Requests made to `/api/projects/<project_ID>/results` fail.
+Requests made to `/api/projects/<project_ID>/results/` or `/api/projects/<project_id>/completions/` fail.
 Instead, call `/api/projects/<project_ID>/export?exportType=JSON`.
 See the [export API endpoint documentation](/api#operation/api_projects_export_read).

 With this change, several arguments are no longer supported: